 The Benedictine Abbey of Notre-Dame de Fontgombault was founded by Pierre de l’Étoile in 1091 on the banks of the Creuse River.
 The abbey is a masterpiece of Romanesque architecture in France with a remarkable chevet of perfect proportions.

 Although not really a touristic site – but one of interest- is the Radio Transmitter of Le Rosnay whose central pylon with a height of 357 metres is France’s tallest structure.

 Le Rosnay is a peaceful village situated between Le Blanc and Mézières-en-Brenne.
 Four kilometres from the village centre is the 13th-17th medieval castle of Bouchet.

 To the limits of the Brenne are a few charming little towns such as Argenton-sur-Creuse, Saint-Benoît-du-Sault, Montmorillon, Saint-Savin, Angles-sur-l’Anglin,Châtillon-sur-Indre, Palluau-sur-Indre, Argy and Châteauroux.

 The Brenne is accessible by car from Paris, Châteauroux or Poitiers, via the A10 autoroute (French for motorways) or the D951.

-If you travel from Australia you can fly to Paris Charles de Gaulle and travel by bus to Paris Austerlitz station (30min).
+If you travel from Australia or America, you can fly to Paris Charles de Gaulle and travel by bus to Paris Austerlitz station (30min).
 Then a train will take you to Chateauroux in about 2 hours.
 There you can rent a car to the Brenne (1 hour).